What is amnesia?

 What to do if you or someone else has sudden memory loss

-Because there’s no easy way to tell transient global amnesia from potentially life-threatening conditions that can cause sudden memory loss, seek immediate medical attention if you or someone you know has sudden memory loss and goes from being aware to being confused about what just happened.
+Some potentially life-threatening conditions can cause sudden memory loss, so it’s important to seek immediate medical attention if you or someone you know has sudden memory loss.

 1. BMJ Best Practice.
 Assessment of memory deficit (updated Jun 2018; reviewed Sep 2019). https://bestpractice.bmj.com/topics/en-gb/710 (accessed Oct 2019).

 2. Arena JE, Rabinstein AA.
 Transient global amnesia.
 Mayo Clin Proc.
 2015;90(2): 264-72. doi: 10.1016/j.mayocp.2014.12.001.

 3. Kambaja B, Dupont S. Amnesia, memory disturbances and epilepsy.
 Geriatr Psychol Neuropsychiatr Vieil.
 2016;14(4): 415-419.

 4. Owen D, Paranandi B, Sivakumar R, Seevaratnam M. 2007.
 Classical diseases revisited: transient global amnesia.
 Postgrad Med J 2007: 83: 236-239. http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2600033/pdf/236.pdf

 5. Psychology today.
 Dissociative amnesia (reviewed 30 Mar 2017). https://www.psychologytoday.com/au/conditions/dissociative-amnesia (accessed Oct 2019).